Jeffrey Kitingan: Political career

-Jeffrey remained independent of any party until he was accepted into Parti Keadilan Rakyat (PKR) in 2006 where he became the vice-president of the party.
+Jeffrey remained independent of any party until he was accepted into Parti Keadilan Rakyat (PKR) in 2006 where he became the vice-president of the party representing the East Malaysian quota.
 He resigned his vice-president post in 2009 but remained as a party member.
 In December 2010, Jeffrey founded a NGO named United Borneo Alliance (UBA), which aimed to strive the rights of Sabah and Sarawak in accordance to 20-point agreement and Malaysia Agreement.
 He finally quit the PKR party in January 2011.
 In 2012, Jeffrey launched the Sabah chapter of Sarawak-based State Reform Party (STAR). in 2015, he brought his UBA into United Sabah Alliance (USA), just before he brought his Sabah chapter out of the Sarawak-based STAR to establish a Sabah-based party named Homeland Solidarity Party (STAR) in 2016.

 In the 2008 general election, he challenged his brother Tan Sri Datuk Seri Panglima Joseph Pairin from BN-PBS at the Keningau parliamentary constituency, but lost.
-Instead he won the Sabah State Legislative constituency of Bingkor.
+Instead, he won the Sabah State Legislative constituency of Bingkor.

 Jeffrey has been referred as political "frog" (katak in Malay) for his penchant of party hopping throughout his political career.
 Jeffrey responded by commenting that party hopping has been the common practice in Sabah politics.
 He defended himself that he switches parties in order to find the one that is suitable to fight for the rights of the Sabah people.